affiliate disclosure

 5. Use a CDN (Content Delivery Network)

-You might run a speed test for your site with the result in under 3 seconds.
+You might run a speed test for your site, and the result should be in under 3 seconds.
 That’s commendable and not bad.

 But this does not mean every user will access your site pages in under 3 seconds.

-If your web host servers reside in the UK, practically speaking, users who load your web pages from the UK will experience a faster load time than users from Brazil.
+If your web host servers are in the UK, users in the UK will, in practice, experience faster load times than users in Brazil.

-This is where a content delivery network like RocketCDN can help you speed up the distribution of your website static files.
+This is where a content delivery network like RocketCDN can help you speed up the distribution of your website’s static files.

-Unlike dynamic content, static files are unchanging elements like images, CSS, and JavaScript on your blog.
+Unlike dynamic content, static files are unchanging elements on your blog, such as images, CSS, and JavaScript.

-A content delivery network stores a copy of these static files on several servers worldwide.
+A content delivery network stores copies of these static files on servers worldwide.

-When a user requests any of these files on your website, the CDN (content delivery network) serves the user from any servers close to the user.
+When a user requests any of these files on your website, the CDN (content delivery network) serves the user from servers closest to them.

 This process drastically reduces the time it could have taken to process the information from your host server, thereby reducing the load on your server.

-I used Cloud Flare free account for this blog when writing this line.
+I used Cloudflare’s free account for this blog when writing this line.

-But if you host with NameCheap EasyWp and select the Turbo or Supersonic hosting package, you can enjoy a free NamCheap CDN and SSL certificate for your website.
+But if you host with NameCheap EasyWP and select the Turbo or Supersonic hosting package, you can enjoy a free NameCheap CDN and SSL certificate for your website.

 6. Install Only Optimized Themes

-For beginners, having a blog theme design with many bells and whistles could be tempting.
+For beginners, a blog theme with many bells and whistles can be tempting.
 You know, flashy animations, layouts, colors, widgets, etc.

 But the thing is, many of these WordPress themes (especially free themes) are poorly coded and not well optimized for speed.

-It is best to go with a simple blog layout and a clean and uncluttered theme, a theme that is free of bloated features.
+It is best to go with a simple blog layout and a clean, uncluttered theme, one free of bloated features.

-I have used StudioPress themes for this blog and other blogs for years.
-When writing this line, the Authority StudioPress theme is the WordPress theme for this blog.
+I have used Astra themes for this blog and other blogs for years.
+It is well-coded, highly SEO-optimized, fast, and features state-of-the-art security.

-In addition to the JetPack plugin mentioned above, there are other WordPress Speed Optimization plugins been used on this blog:
+In addition to the JetPack plugin mentioned above, other WordPress Speed Optimization plugins are used on this blog:

 Autoptimize

-I use Autoptimize for CSS, JS, and font optimization on this blog.
-Though Autoptimize has image optimization features, I don’t activate that since I already use JetPack Site Accelerator.
+I use Autoptimize for optimizing CSS, JS, and fonts on this blog.
+Although Autoptimize includes image optimization features, I don’t enable them since I already use JetPack Site Accelerator.

 Autoptimize caching plugin settings page

-The main feature of Autoptimize is site code optimization.
-Mainly HTML, CSS, JavaScript, etc. And it does this more efficiently than most plugins in this regard.
+The main feature of Autoptimize is optimizing the site code.
+Mainly HTML, CSS, JavaScript, etc. And it does this more efficiently than most plugins.

-Render blocking is a common issue in most WordPress sites running third-party codes.
+Render blocking is a common issue on most WordPress sites that run third-party code.
 Autoptimize can help fix this problem.

-Minimization removes extra content or comments from your site codes without changing or impacting the code functionalities.
+Minimization removes unnecessary content or comments from your site’s code without changing its functionality.

 This helps the code load faster and slightly reduces the blog size.